Home

 Separation Anxiety - Is your dog afraid of being home alone?

-What is separation anxiety?
+What is separation anxiety (SA)?

 Separation anxiety are behaviors that dogs exhibit when left alone.
 A more accurate term would be separation-related behaviors, as these behaviors occur exclusively or are intensified in the owner's absence.
 These behaviors can range from barking, whining, and pacing to destructive behaviors, inappropriate elimination, and even self-harm.
 Your dog is desperately trying to escape a perceived danger - which is being without you.